MadushaniR/Task-Management-Dashboard/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.1.

+# Project Setup and Instructions

+This project involves running a `json-server` to simulate a backend API and an Angular frontend.
+Follow the steps below to set up and run the application.

+Running the Application
+1. Start the Mock API Server
+To run the json-server with the db.json file use following command:

+json-server --watch db.json

+This will start the mock server at http://localhost:3000.

+2. Run the Angular Application
+To start the Angular development server, use:

+ng serve

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.